according to GAF nintendo have announced a new 3D handheld to be revealed at E3 and will be out by March 2011

 the software looks sick as hell though. also Virtual Console for GB/GBA games finally confirmed! (even though I only really give a shit about getting Link's Awakening)

-― Ride decided to give birth to a giant poop log & disguise it as a CD (jamescobo), Wednesday, 29 September 2010 17:32 (ten years ago) link
+― Ride decided to give birth to a giant poop log & disguise it as a CD (jamescobo), Wednesday, 29 September 2010 17:32 (twelve years ago) link

 yeh but it doesn't look like they've done anything about their online structure ie. purchases tied to the hardware, so if your handheld breaks you lose your digital downloads.

 ― zappi, Wednesday, 29 September 2010 17:41 (twelve years ago) link

 ― zappi, Tuesday, 19 October 2010 13:22 (twelve years ago) link

 ALSO WANT THIS